Artificial Grass Turf Market Statistics, CAGR, Outlook, and Covid-19 Impact 2021

-This report contains market size and forecasts of Artificial Grass Turf in South Korea, including the following market information:
+This report contains market size and forecasts of Artificial Grass Turf in India, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Artificial Grass Turf manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Artificial Grass Turf production and consumption in South Korea
+This report also analyses and evaluates the COVID-19 impact on Artificial Grass Turf production and consumption in India

 Total Market by Segment: